autotestUser001/fluxTest/README.md

    *cd fluxTest*

-4. The URLThe tests can be run from Cypress Test Runner or command line.
+4. The tests can be run from Cypress Test Runner or command line.

    To run the test from Cypress Test Runner, type the following command: